 The most obvious piece of information is the date of your wedding, or dates if you’re hosting a wedding weekend.
 Other than that you’ll want to include both of your names and a general location for the wedding.
 You don’t need to know the specific venue, but knowing the city will be beneficial for guests who will be traveling to attend (and if you already have hotel room blocks reserved in your wedding city, include that information as well).
 The save-the-date should also include a note that a formal invitation will follow.

-If you’re planning on having a wedding website or have one already set up, you can also include that on your save-the-date.
+If you’re planning on having a wedding website or have one already set up, you can also include the URL on your save-the-date.
 That way your guests will be able to get more information as it becomes available.
 Including the wedding website is especially important if you’ll be having a destination style wedding since you’ll likely have a lot of information that needs to be conveyed to your guests.

-What should my save-the-dates look like?
+What should my save-the-date look like?

 Add pictures of the two of your throughout your relationship, make a reference to your favorite movie, or keep it simple with graphics.
 Many couples choose to do an engagement photo shoot and incorporate those photos into their save-the-date cards.
 While save-the-dates started out as cards, there’s no reason why you can’t switch it up.
 Many couples stick with cards because they are simple to design and easy to send out, but feel free to opt for save-the-date magnets or have the information printed on a bar of chocolate, a vintage mixtape, or another item that has significance to you as a couple.
 The possibilities are endless.